 b. reducing geographic barriers to care through service delivery models that are accessible, culturally relevant, and responsive to community needs.

-GMVCR-7 Address food insecurity for individuals with limited mobility or limited transportation options by partnering with local food banks and churches to provide mobile food distribution at community hubs, such as the Hobart Fire Station or rural schools.
+GMVCR-7 Address food insecurity for individuals with limited mobility or limited transportation options by partnering with local food banks and churches to provide mobile food distribution at community hubs.

 GMVCR-8 Ensure that people experiencing homelessness in the Greater Maple Valley/Cedar River subarea are offered options for extreme weather shelter by coordinating with King County Regional Homelessness Authority and city emergency managers.